 - Offer surgery only if voiding symptoms are severe or if drug treatment and conservative management options have been unsuccessful or are not appropriate.

-- Surgery for voiding LUTS presumed secondary to benign prostate enlargement:
+- Surgery for voiding lower urinary tract symptoms presumed secondary to benign prostate enlargement:

 - All: monopolar or bipolar transurethral resection of the prostate (TURP), monopolar transurethral vaporisation of the prostate (TUVP) or holmium laser enucleation of the prostate (HoLEP).